 So much of a relationship happens on a subconscious level.
-It’s the things you love about your partner that you can’t put into words, the actual chemical connection the two of you share, and those moments when you just feel totally in sync.
+Consider the things you love about your partner that you can’t put into words; the actual chemical connection the two of you share; those moments when you just feel totally in sync—those are the things that matter on a deep, emotional level.
 Have you ever felt like your partner can read your mind, found yourselves completing one another’s sentences, or even walking, talking, and acting in similar ways?
-It’s a sign of a strong and deep bond, whether you’re emotionally involved or have been best friends since childhood, and it has a name: mirroring.
+If you have, it's a sign of a strong and deep bond, whether you’re newly involved or have been best friends since childhood, and it has a name: mirroring.

 What Is Mirroring?

-Mirroring is a subconscious occurrence that can create a feeling of comfort because we are designed to be attracted to people who are like us.
-When employed consciously, it plays a huge role in getting to know someone and establishing a level of comfort with one another.
+Mirroring is a subconscious occurrence that can create a feeling of comfort because humans are evolutionarily designed to be attracted to people who are similar to them.
+When employed consciously, it plays a huge role in getting to know someone and establishing a level of comfort together.

-Mirroring is often discussed in the context of business interactions and pushy salespeople, but the concept applies to personal relationships, too.
-When it becomes subconscious, it’s the “thing” that sets apart a great friendship or love from all the rest.
+Mirroring is often discussed in the context of business interactions and pushy salespeople—but the concept actually applies to personal relationships, too.
+When it becomes subconscious, it’s the thing that sets apart a great friendship or love from all the rest.
 So how can it be beneficial to your relationships?
-It all comes down to nonverbal communication, and we’ve turned to an expert to help us figure it out.
+It all comes down to nonverbal communication, and we’ve turned to an expert to help explain the psychology behind this concept.